vansh-seth/Multimedia/Huffman  coding/Readme.md

 # Huffman Coding Algorithm
 Huffman coding is a lossless data compression algorithm that assigns variable-length codes to input characters based on their frequencies.
 The assigned codes are prefix codes, ensuring there is no ambiguity when decoding the generated bitstream.

 ## Prefix Codes

 Prefix codes are codes (bit sequences) assigned in such a way that the code assigned to one character is not the prefix of the code assigned to any other character.
-This eliminates ambiguity in decoding the compressed bitstream.
+This eliminates the ambiguity in decoding the compressed bitstream.

 ### Counter Example